...about Your Dance School

-Class fees are directly in line with, if not lower than, other dance schools in Toronto offering this high caliber of instruction with professionally credentialed teachers.
+Class fees are directly in line with, if not lower than, other dance schools in Toronto offering this high calibre of instruction with professionally credentialed teachers.

 A volunteer Board of Directors, made up of parents, community members and parent and student alumnae, guides the School's operations.
 The annual meeting is in the first quarter of the year and everyone is welcome to attend.

 In addition to class fees, other annual expenses may include:

 (i) a personal make-up kit for performance use, (ii) a Nutcracker performance fee (to help offset the cost of costumes and props), and (iii) a character skirt rental fee that covers the use of a character skirt for the full school year.